Phenobarbitone (15 mg and 30 mg tablets): Brand change

 We are working to support healthcare professionals and you as best we can, while ensuring New Zealanders can continue to receive funded access to phenobarbitone tablets.

-If you take 15 mg or 30 mg phenobarbitone tablets for epilepsy, you will need to visit your GP twice to discuss changing brands:
+If you take 15 mg phenobarbitone tablets for epilepsy, you needed to visit your GP twice to discuss changing brands:

 • About 1 month before you start taking the new brand of phenobarbitone